 With a wingspan of 82 1/2 inches the original was powered by a 5 cc Bonnier diesel (similar to a Micron) with a four blade propeller.

 Purely out of curiosity, I searched for the term Bonnier diesel, and found Adrian's Model Aero Engines.

-The Famous Louis Bleriot.
+Free plans for an electric powered RC scale model with a 1 meter wingspan, of the Famous Louis Bleriot Canard XXV.
 Read more about two of the flying scale models you can download.

 How to design your own toy helicopter.
 Download the article from Aeromodeller magazine.

 Download the Dutch flying saucer PDF article including the plans.

 Designed by Paul DelGatto, from the Handbook of Model Planes, Cars and Boats 1965.

 Powered by the popular Cox 049 or 020 engine.